zidariu-sabin/portfolio_svelte/src/lib/content/projects/portfolio_crawler.md

 ```

 The project will create
-- a file for each repository with an existing "README.md" file in the specified directory
+- a file for each repository with an existing docfile under the specified name file in the specified directory
-- a reposMetaData.json file in the project home directory containing all the metadata as json
+- a reposMetaData.json file in the specified directory containing all the metadata as json

 together with :